 A grade of F or FW in any graduate course is grounds for dismissal from the program.

 All students who have a cumulative GPA of below 3.0 will be placed on academic probation.
 If a student will not be able to achieve a cumulative GPA of 3.0 within a reasonable time, the student will be dismissed from the program.
 If a student receives a grade of F or FW in any course, the student may be subject to dismissal from the college.

 For all students on probation, future registrations must be reviewed and approved by the Graduate Business chair of the student's program as well as the school dean.

 In all subsequent terms in which the student is on probation, the student is required to achieve a term GPA of 3.0 or better.
 If the 3.0 or higher is not achieved, the student will be dismissed.
 Students who receive a grade of less than B may be required to repeat the course.
 Students will be allowed to repeat a course only once.

-Each candidate for a degree or certificate must have completed all course requirements with a quality point index of not less than 3.0. the words, "With Distinction" will appear on the diploma of a degree student whose quality point index, upon meeting all requirements for graduation, is at least 3.5 time Limit Requirements for the M.B.A. must be completed within five years form the date of the candidate's admission (exclusive of time spent in the Armed Forces).
+Each candidate for a degree must have completed all course requirements with a quality point index of not less than 3.0. the words, "With Distinction" will appear on the diploma of a degree student whose quality point index, upon meeting all requirements for graduation, is at least 3.5.
+Time Limit Requirements for the M.B.A. must be completed within five years form the date of the candidate's admission (exclusive of time spent in the Armed Forces).
 Exceptions will be made only if a student request in writing an extension of time in advance and receives the approval of the Graduate Business chair and school dean.

 A degree candidate must complete at least 30 credits of courses offered in the M.B.A. program.
 To be in residence, the student must have registered for courses offered by Mercy College in the M.B.A. program.